 You’ve recently started planting different plants and vegetable crops in your garden.
 You’re happy with how things are going, but you worry about a bug infestation.
 You know that they’re bound to appear at some point and you want to prepare yourself.

 You’ve heard ‘potato bug’ mentioned in gardening circles and you want to know more.
 You need to know how to deal with these pests that are considered harmful to your garden.

 When gardeners talk about potato bugs or pill bugs, they’re referring to two kinds of bugs in particular.
 These potato bugs are the Jerusalem cricket (Stenopelmatus fuscus) and the Colorado potato beetle (Leptinotarsa decemlineata).

-Why Do They Call it a Potato Bug?
+Why Do They Call Them Potato Bugs?

 These insects get their name from their preferred diet.
 They’re known to feast on different garden crops including various parts of potato fields: